Parent and Child Aquatics

 Level 2: Fundamental Aquatic Skills

-- Must be able to demonstrate all skills from Level 1
+Must be able to demonstrate all skills from Level 1 – Age 6 and older

 The objective of level 2 is to give students success with fundamental skills.
 Students learn to float without support and to recover to a vertical position.
-This level marks the beginning of true locomotive skills and adds to the self-help and basic rescue skills learned in level 1.
+This level marks the beginning of true locomotive skills like learning the front crawl with a pattern of pull, pull, breath, swimming on their back using a finning motion, bobbing to safety, becoming confortable in deeper debth of water, and learning the beginning steps of swimming the back crawl.
+Adds to the self-help and basic rescue skills learned in level 1.

-- Must be able to demonstrate all skills from Level 2
+Must be able to demonstrate all skills from Level 2 – Age 6 and older

-The objective of level 3 is to build on the skills in level 2 by providing additional guided practice.
-In this level, students learn to coordinate the front crawl and back crawl.
-Students are introduced to the elements of swimming on their side, elementary backstroke, scissors kick and the fundamentals of treading water.
+The objective of level 3 is to build on the skills in level 2 by providing additional guided practice and building endurance.
+In this level, students learn to coordinate the front crawl and back crawl for a distance.
+Students are introduced to the elements of swimming on their side, elementary backstroke, scissors kick, dolphin kick and the fundamentals of treading water.
 Students will learn rules for headfirst entries and begin to learn to enter the water headfirst from the side of the pool.
+Further exploring swimming in deeper depth of water.
 Additional safety skills will be presented.

 Level 4: Stroke Improvement

-- Must be able to demonstrate all skills from Level 3
+Must be able to demonstrate all skills from Level 3 – Age 8 and older

 Level 5: Stroke Refinement

-- Must be able to demonstrate all skills from Level 4
+Must be able to demonstrate all skills from Level 4 – Age 8 and older

 The objective of level 5 is coordination and refinement of strokes.
 Participants refine their performance of all the strokes (front and back crawl, butterfly, breaststroke, elementary backstroke and sidestroke) and increase their distances.
 Flip turns on the front and back are also introduced.